KHTN

-KHTN (104.7 FM) is a commercial radio station broadcasting a Rhythmic Top 40 radio format.
-Licensed to Planada, California, the station serves the Merced–Madera area of Central California.
-The station is owned by Stephens Media Group, through licensee SMG-Merced, LLC.
-Its studios are on West 19th Street in Merced.
+KHTN (104.7 MHz) is a commercial radio station licensed to Planada, California, and serving the Merced–Madera area of Central California.
+Owned by Stephens Media Group, the station features a rhythmic contemporary format, with studios on West 19th Street in Merced.
 KHTN has been a monitored Rhythmic reporter in both Mediabase and Nielsen BDS since the format was launched on KHTN in 1992.

-KHTN is a Class B FM station.
-The transmitter tower is near Mount Bullion, about 20 miles northeast of Merced.
+KHTN's transmitter is sited near Mount Bullion, about 20 miles northeast of Merced.

 History

 KLBS-FM 95.9

 On March 10, 1964, James H. Rose's Los Banos Broadcasting Company obtained a construction permit to start a new FM station at 95.9 MHz in Los Banos, California.
 Los Banos Broadcasting also owned KLBS 1330 AM.
 Several months later, the Los Banos Broadcasting Company was sold to John R. McAdam and Edwin Cordeiro.
 It took two years for the FM station's tower and transmitter to be built.